rks101/eglinux/README.md

 ## PATH

-What is a path?
+What is path?
 No one figured out this quite well.
-Jokes apart, in Linux everything is a file and we may need to refer files where are they, where files reside?
+Jokes apart, in Linux, everything is a file, and we may need to refer files, to where files reside.

-Path helps to navigate around the file system and files in Linux where almost everything is a file.
+Path helps to navigate around the file system and files in Linux, where almost everything is a file.
-In the hierarchical directory structure, we can refer path of a regular file (-) or directory (d) or symbolic link (l) using absolute or a relative path.
+In the hierarchical directory structure, we can refer path of a regular file (-) or directory (d) or symbolic link (l) using an absolute or a relative path.
-Absolute path corresponds to a path beginning from / or root. e.g. /home/rps/example.desktop
+An absolute path corresponds to a path beginning from / or root. e.g. /home/rps/example.desktop
-Relative path corresponds to a path relative to current directory (pwd) or any other directory. e.g. Downloads/package.deb or ../../home/rps/Downloads/package.deb
+A relative path corresponds to a path relative to the current directory (pwd) or any other directory. e.g. Downloads/package.deb or ../../home/rps/Downloads/package.deb or ~/data/file.txt

 How do we refer to path in commands?